tensorflow/swift/docs/site/guide/datasets.md

 Finally, the integer labels are placed in a `Tensor<Int32>` and the image / label tensor pair returned in a `LabeledImage`.
-A `LabeledImage` is a specific case of [`LabeledData`](https://github.com/tensorflow/swift-models/blob/main/Support/LabeledData.swift), a struct with data and labels that conform to the Eppch API's [`Collatable`](https://github.com/tensorflow/swift-apis/blob/main/Sources/TensorFlow/Epochs/Collatable.swift) protocol.
+A `LabeledImage` is a specific case of [`LabeledData`](https://github.com/tensorflow/swift-models/blob/main/Support/LabeledData.swift), a struct with data and labels that conform to the Epoch API's [`Collatable`](https://github.com/tensorflow/swift-apis/blob/main/Sources/TensorFlow/Epochs/Collatable.swift) protocol.

 For more examples of the Epochs API in different dataset types, you can examine